Main Page Computing Misc About

 9. Install system services and tools

-Other packages I would install immediately: pciutils, gentoolkit, flagedit, eix, bind-tools, traceroute, telnet-bsd, zsh, zsh-completion
+Other packages I would install immediately: pciutils, gentoolkit, eix, bind-tools, mtr, telnet-bsd, zsh, zsh-completion, logrotate, ntp, mlocate

 10. Set up the boot loader